Indonesia’s statistical publications

 In the early 19th century, the first attempts to collect statistical data were restricted to the areas in Java under direct colonial rule.
 Data were collected with administrative questionnaires at village level and aggregated up the administrative chain until they reached the capital of colonial Indonesia, Jakarta (then called Batavia).
 Generally aggregated by residency (residentie), these data were submitted to the Ministry of Colonial Affairs in The Netherlands.
 The Ministry produced the annual Colonial Report (Koloniaal Verslag) since 1834, containing statistical data in a growing number of appendices.

-The colonial government gradually established specialised government departments, which generated news statistical data for administrative purposes and that appeared in the appendices of the annual Colonial Reports.
+The colonial government gradually established specialised government departments, which generated new statistical data for administrative purposes.
+These were summarises in the appendices of the annual Colonial Reports.
 After the Dutch parliament seized responsibility for colonial affairs from the Dutch King, the Ministry submitted the annual Colonial Reports to the parliament during 1865-1929.
 Together with the appendices, the reports were published as part of the proceedings of the Dutch parliament.
 They can all be downloaded from the parliament’s online repository.

-Not all the statistical data in these annual yearbooks lend themselves to the creation of consistent time series.
-The 16 volumes in the series Changing Economy of Indonesia explain for some sections of the economy until 1940 why this is the case.
+Not all the statistical data in the annual statistical yearbooks and pocketbooks lend themselves to the creation of consistent time series.
+The 16 volumes in the series Changing Economy in Indonesia explain for some sections of the economy until 1940 why this is the case.
 In collating time series, account has to be taken of changes in the methodologies used to estimate data, changes in the geographical coverage of the data, as well as changes in the data presentations in tables.